Daedalus11069/foundry-sheexcelrefresh-module/README.md

 - **Real-Time Data Sync**: Keep your game data synchronized between Foundry VTT and Google Sheets.
 - **Customizable Sheets**: Utilize Google Sheets' extensive formatting options directly within Foundry VTT.
 - **Easy Integration**: Simple setup process to integrate Google Sheets URLs into your game entities.
+- **Zoom**: Zoom in and out of the spreadsheet without effecting any zoom of your Foundry VTT client.

+## Known Issues

+- **Resizing**: While minimizing the sheet, if you drag too fast you will hover over the spreadsheet and resizing will stop.
+Solution: Drag slowly.

 ## Installation